poppinlp/js-api-generator/README.md

 #### needs {Array}

-Use to check for existent and not empty when api called.
+String in this array will be used as property name to check existent and not empty in request data.

-#### context {Object}

-Default is `window`.

-Callback function will call in this context.

 #### timeout {Number}